Employment programs and workshops for newcomers

 Social Media and Your Career

 This workshop looks at various aspects of social media in the context of employment.
-From effective job searches to conducting yourself professionally online, to using social media as a marketing tool—there are many topics covered.
-Expert subject presenters discuss appropriate content, tone, and online time-management within the context of the evolving Canadian workplace culture.
+Effective job searches, conducting yourself professionally online, using social media as a marketing tool—there are many topics covered.
+Expert subject presenters discuss appropriate content, tone, and online time management within the evolving Canadian workplace culture.
 Learn how to use social media for your job search and career advancement.
 This is a three-hour workshop.

 Platforms discussed include LinkedIn, Facebook, Twitter, Instagram, Pinterest, Etsy, and others.